 Manufactured home.
-A structure that is built to Federally Manufactured Home Construction and Safety Standards (FMHCSS) established by HUD and found at 24 CFR part 3280.
-It is transportable in one or more sections, which in the traveling mode is 10-body feet (3.048 meters) or more in width, and when erected on site is 400 or more square feet (37.16 square meters), and which is built on a permanent chassis and designed to be used as a dwelling with or without a permanent foundation when connected to the required utilities.
+A structure that is built to Federally Manufactured Home Construction and Safety Standard (FMHCSS) and Agency Thermal Performance Standards (TPS).
+It is transportable in one or more sections, which in the traveling mode is 10-body feet (3.048 meters) or more in width, and when erected on site is 400 or more square feet (37.16 square meters), and which is built on a permanentchassis and designed to be used as a dwelling with or without a permanent foundation when connected to the required utilities.
 It is designed and constructed for permanent occupancy by a single family and contains permanent eating, cooking, sleeping, and sanitary facilities.
 The plumbing, heating, and electrical systems are contained in the structure.
 A permanent foundation is required.